-Study design
+Study Design

 A total of 9,848 hospital stays between 1997 and 2000 were selected from the French CubRea (Intensive Care Database User Group) database (37).
-These stays were associated with: 1) one infected site or one positive blood culture; 2) at least two organ failures; and 3) length of stay of more than 24 h.
+These stays were associated with (i) one infected site or one positive blood culture; (ii) at least two organ failures; and (iii) length of stay of more than 24 hours.
 Hospital data were then added to the ICU stay data.
 The PROWESS results were used to estimate the effectiveness of DAA if used in CubRea patients.

-The aim of the study was to determine the cost required to gain one additional life-year among patients with severe sepsis and MOF by adding DAA to the standard care.
+The aim of the study was to determine the cost required to gain one additional life year among patients with severe sepsis and MOF by adding DAA to the standard care.
 Costs related to decreased productivity were not included to avoid double counting (they can be assessed in the effectiveness indicator) (18).
-No information was available on subsequent rehospitalization of survivors.
-Only those costs relating to hospitalization during the patients' stay were computed and discounting was therefore unnecessary.
+No information was available on subsequent re-hospitalization of survivors.
+Only those costs relating to hospitalization during the patients' stay were computed and discounting, therefore, was unnecessary.
 The analytic horizon of the study was the patient's lifespan.
-In the baseline model, the effect was not discounted as this practice is controversial (14).
-The CubRea database was not expected to be representative of the national patient population since 75% of the departments in the database were medical ICUs.
-A model was therefore constructed allowing a correction for over-representation of medical patients in the database and extrapolation of the results of the PROWESS trial to the French population.
+In the baseline model, the effect was not discounted, as this practice is controversial (14).
+The CubRea database was not expected to be representative of the national patient population because 75 percent of the departments in the database were medical ICUs.
+A model, therefore, was constructed allowing a correction for over-representation of medical patients in the database and extrapolation of the results of the PROWESS trial to the French population.
 The decision analysis model was created with a decision tree, all the parameters being defined by a probability density function.
 A probabilistic sensitivity analysis (16) was then completed using Data Professional (TreeAge Software, Inc.).
+Statistical analyses were performed using SPSS 11.0 for Windows (SPSS, Inc.).

-Complete cost of hospitalization
+Complete Cost of Hospitalization

-The cost (Euros were converted to US Dollars at a conversion rate of 0.98316 - 2002 rate) considered was the complete cost of hospitalization, including the direct (investigations, consumables and care staff) and indirect (hotel services, laundry, pharmacy and administration) costs of stay on an ICU and the cost of stay in hospital following intensive care.
+The cost (Euros were converted to U.S. dollars at a conversion rate of 0.98316, the 2002 rate) considered was the complete cost of hospitalization, including the direct (investigations, consumables, and care staff) and indirect (hotel services, laundry, pharmacy, and administration) costs of stay in an ICU and the cost of stay in hospital after intensive care.
 A study based on 211 hospital stays (37) used micro-costing to estimate the cost of ICU hospitalization.
-A multiple linear regression equation was then developed using the length of stay in intensive care, the Simplified Acute Physiology Score (SAPS II) (24), the Omega score (38) and the status of the patient when leaving the ICU (deceased or alive) in order to predict the patient's ICU costs.
+A multiple linear regression equation was then developed using the length of stay in intensive care, the Simplified Acute Physiology Score (SAPS II) (24), the Omega score (38), and the status of the patient when leaving the ICU (deceased or alive) to predict the patient's ICU costs.
 The cost of non-ICU stays was estimated using the daily cost for mandatory services.
 The length of stay is an indicator often used to measure hospital costs, although it should not be considered an accurate estimate of costs when used alone (39).
-The SAPS II score has been validated as a severity index for patients with severe sepsis (23) and the Omega score has been used predominantly to estimate French ICU costs (12;38).
+The SAPS II score has been validated as a severity index for patients with severe sepsis (23), and the Omega score has been used predominantly to estimate French ICU costs (12;38).

-Costs associated with drotrecogin alfa (activated)
+Costs Associated with Drotrecogin Alfa (Activated)